Kamahl19/react-starter/DOCS.md

 ## Authentication

 A token-based API agnostic authentication is already included in this project.
 It resides in [src/common/auth](./src/common/auth) and provides a `useAuth` hook.
-This hook returns current auth state (`token`, `userId`, `isLoggedIn`, and loading indicators), `login` method to perform a login operation, `relogin` method to renew the token, and `logout` method to perform a logout operation.
+This hook returns current auth state (`token`, `userId`, `isLoggedIn`, and loading indicators), `signIn` method to perform a Sign-in operation, `relogin` method to renew the token, and `signOut` method to perform a Sign-out operation.

 It also provides 2 guard components, [RequireIsLoggedIn](./src/common/auth/RequireIsLoggedIn.tsx) and [RequireIsAnonymous](./src/common/auth/RequireIsAnonymous.tsx), to [wrap routes](./src/app/App.tsx).
 They will automatically redirect the user based on being authenticated or not.